canxium/docs/src/guide/essentials/nodes.md

 No. Although this is possible before, but now, all Canxium network participants will need to run both an execution node and a beacon node.

 **What happened to miners?** <br/>
 Block mining traditionally relies on a proof-of-work consensus mechanism.
 However, Canxium has now transitioned to a proof-of-stake consensus, replacing traditional miners with validators responsible for verifying and maintaining the blockchain.
-Canxium’s miners will now operate through its innovative Offline Mining feature.
+Canxium’s miners will now operate through its innovative Retained PoW Mining feature.

 **Where do slashers come into play?** <br/>
 Slashers, like validators, use specialized pieces of consensus-layer client software to fulfill a critical responsibility for the Canxium network.
 Slashers attempt to detect and punish malicious validators.
 Learn more by reading our [Slasher documentation](https://docs.prylabs.network/docs/prysm-usage/slasher).